duckdb/duckdb-web/docs/api/node_neo/overview.md

 ### Result Reader

 Run and read all data:

 ```ts
 const reader = await connection.runAndReadAll('from test_all_types()');
 const rows = reader.getRows();
 // OR: const columns = reader.getColumns();
 ```

-Run and read up to (at lesat) some number of rows:
+Run and read up to (at least) some number of rows:

 ```ts
 const reader = await connection.runAndReadUtil('from range(5000)', 1000);
 const rows = reader.getRows();